emieza/selenium-php/README.md

 If the test errors do not appear, open your php.ini file (usually ``/etc/php/X.Y/cli/php.ini``) and check the variable ``zend.assertions = 1``.

+## Exercises

+  1. Install and execute the first test.
+  2. Modify test1.php so that you add a name in the user field.
+  3. ...